kimrs/AstroMedica/README.md

 where null was returned due to an unreachable server or failed deserialization.
 I argue that these were bugs in the original system.
 If the server is off, it's unlikely to be back up within the next 10 seconds.
 Similarly, if deserialization failed once, it's not likely that waiting will resolve the issue.

+Use the command `git checkout step/1-implementing-ioption` to see these modifications in all their glory.

 # Eliminating Nullable Properties through Better Modeling
 Often, the presence of 'null' values in code can indicate a problem with the modeling.
 In particular,